 Hamilton hasn’t just turned his attention to trophy hunting.
 He regularly uses Instagram, where he accrued 12.6 million followers, to talk about industries that harm animals — which sometimes involves graphic images.
 Hamilton defended his method in a separate Instagram story: “I’m sorry, I have this platform and I can’t waste it.”

-Earlier this month, the vegan athlete also shared a post raising awareness of rhino poaching.
+Last month, the vegan athlete also shared a post raising awareness of rhino poaching.
 Last year, the post explained, 1,100 rhinos were killed by poachers in Africa.

 Rhino horn — which is made from keratin, like human hair and nails — is valued by certain forms of traditional medicine.
 The post continued, explaining that poaching is a bloody business for all involved.
 “We need to be clear that the demand for rhino horn is not only costing the lives of rhino, but also the lives of those who dedicate their lives to protecting them,” it said.